alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 <a href="/static/avg-pace-each-month.png"><img src="/static/avg-pace-each-month.png" width="600px" class="center" /></a>

 The graph above (not to scale) shows the average pace of my runs each month.
-In Jan, I averaged 8 minutes 51 seconds on my runs.
-By the end of the year, my average mile was down to 7 minutes 56 seconds, a difference of almost a minute!
+In Jan, I averaged 8:51 on my runs.
+By the end of the year, my average mile was down to 7:56, a difference of almost a minute!
 The best part?
 My average pace **decreased**, even as the length of my runs **increased**.

 However, the road there wasn't smooth.
 After 6 months of running, I had expected to get better.
 It didn't have be a big difference, just some improvement.
 When I checked my average pace in Jul, I almost quit from frustration.
 8 minutes 50 seconds, almost the same pace I started with 6 months earlier.
-Fortunately, I made some changes and was able to stick with it.
+Fortunately, I made some changes and was able to see some improvement.

 <a href="/static/nike-2012-when-run.png"><img src="/static/nike-2012-when-run.png" alt="alex runs time of day" class="center" /></a>